 If you're a creative professional, it's pretty much impossible to live without the Internet, technology and social media.
 Being connected brings many benefits.

 On a personal note, it could also be making you unhappy.
 Too much time online can lead to stress, sleeping disorders, and even depression, according to researchers at the University of Gothenburg.
-Just recently, it was announced that a quarter of 14-year-old girls have signs of depression, with social media being one of the contributing factors.
+In 2019, it was announced that a quarter of 14-year-old girls have signs of depression, with social media being one of the contributing factors.
 Can you imagine growing up with Facebook?
 I didn't.
 And I feel incredibly lucky for that.

 The following tips will help you gain back some control, privacy and, more importantly, happiness, without checking out.
 Yes, it'll take time and effort – even some regular maintenance.
 But you'll soon find a better balance.
 Please note, this article isn't sponsored; it's from my research and recommendations and has been updated for 30 March 2020.